Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Conclusion

-Problems that can arise with GNNs are over-squashing and bottleneck phenomena~\cite{alon2021on}.
-They lead to situations in which it is very hard to transfer information between distant nodes.
-A remedy that is presented in~\cite{chamberlain2021beltrami} is to build layers from diffusion using implicit instead of explicit numerical schemes.
+Problems arising with GNNs are over-squashing and bottleneck phenomena~\citep{alon2021on}.
+They lead to situations in which the transfer of information between distant nodes is tough.
+A remedy presented by~\cite{chamberlain2021beltrami} is to build layers from diffusion using implicit instead of explicit numerical schemes.
 This helps to overcome, for example, bottlenecks, as global information is used for an update.
-This idea can be transferred to our case: future research can focus on making a diffusion layer based on an implicit (Euler) discretization of the diffusion equation.
-It also seems interesting to test the use of $p$-Laplacians~\cite{bergmann2018graph} with $p \neq 2$.
+This idea can be transferred to our case: Future research can focus on making a diffusion layer based on an implicit (Euler) discretization of the diffusion equation.
+It also seems interesting to test the use of $p$-Laplacians~\citep{bergmann2018graph} with $p \neq 2$.